avn-0216-m/identity-enforcement-drone/README.md

 This command will give you the three basic identites that come built in with this bot: Puppy, Kitten, and Hypnoslut (one of these things is not like the other).

 **WARNING**: This will overwrite any identities with the same name.
 Please refrain from using this command if you have a "Puppy"/"Kitten"/"Hypnoslut" identity you'd like to keep.

+# Upcoming features

+- Infectious identities: Toggle this mode on, and every so often this identity will spread like a very anonymizing goop to one of your submissives!
+Wow!
+- More utility features like `add` and `delete` to easily append or remove words from your lexicons.